Last Updated on July 4, 2023

 We all want to know the Lifespan of an Australian Shepherds and want them to live as long as possible.
 Luckily, there are many ways you can help your Australian Shepherd live longer.

-An Australian Shepherd has a typical lifespan of between 8-13 years, though most live a little over 9 years.
+An Australian Shepherd has a typical lifespan of 8-13 years, though most live a little over nine years.
 This is about average for a mid-size dog breed.
-A recent UK survey has showed the longest living Australian Shepherd lived to 15 years of age.
+A recent UK survey has shown that the longest-living Australian Shepherd lived 15 years.

 Health Issues to Watch For

-Health issues are a major contributor to shortening the lifespan of all dogs, including Lifespan of an Australian Shepherds.
-Like many breeds, these issues can generally be managed and controlled without having too much of an effect on lifespan of an Australian Shepherd.
-However, when owners are unaware of these issues, these minor issues can become major issues.
-The keys here are awareness, early identification, and medical intervention.
+Health issues are a significant contributor to shortening the lifespan of all dogs, including the Lifespan of an Australian Shepherd.
+Like many breeds, these issues can generally be managed and controlled without affecting the lifespan of an Australian Shepherd.
+When owners are unaware of these issues, these minor issues can become significant.
+The keys are awareness, early identification, and medical intervention.

 - Congenital deafness

 - Eye Defects

 - Epilepsy: This is more common in males

 - Hip dysplasia: reasonably common in mid-large size breeds